 The more people participate, the more people will want to know who is behind the greatest contest ever!
 To be clear, the ruse/rule above applies to contests and not to your business.
-Every entrepreneur knows that the client is always right and that to be a success in business, you must be steeped in integrity and trust.
+Every entrepreneur knows that the client is always right and if they’re not, be tactful in your response in soling the problem.
+To be a success in business, you must be steeped in integrity and trust.

 - Don’t get all big-headed and think you’re the only fish in the sea with an idea for contest promotion: Businesses are competitive and contests are great incentives to keep abreast of the competition and gain more clients.